astramieri/astramieri/README.md

 - Day-time: Oracle Developer with strong expertise in SQL, PL/SQL, and APEX
 - Night-time: Indie Hacker and *aspiring* entrepreneur
-- Passions : Reading books, Personal finance, Chess
+- Reasons: Reading books, Personal finance, Chess

 Feel free to reach out to me for collaborations or if you have any interesting ideas!